mikeizbicki/fac_test_greek/FabulaMachina/README.md

 ## About FabulaMachina

 The FabulaMachina system contains generic code for displaying any collection in a fac.yaml file and the "book" page that is specific to the file `../fac.yaml` which is a fac project for generating books/movies.

+## Conventions

+### Coding

+When creating new files:
+- Always create a comment at the top that explains the purpose of a file in a way that will be useful for *expert* maintainers
+    - There is no need to discuss basic topics like how to use a library.
+    - The discussion should focus on *why* the file exists and how it relates to the other files.
+    - Use FIXME annotations to mention any future work that needs to be done.
+- Functions should have appropriate documentation.
+- Whenever possible, functions should be factored out into non-IO based functions that have extensive doctests and small IO-based functions that call the non-IO functions.
+This practice ensures that functions can be easily tested.

+Code that can be generic to any fac-based system should go in the standard flask-project file locations (e.g. `routes`, `templates`, and `static`).
+Code that is specific to the `../fac.yaml` project should go in a `pages` subfolder (like `pages/book`).

+### User Interface

+Always display exact filenames to users.